Where’s my tax refund? How to track your refund

 How long does it take the IRS to issue a refund?

-If you opt to receive your refund electronically, keep in mind that it may take additional time for your bank to post your refund amount to your account.
+Even if you opt to receive your refund electronically, it may take additional time for your bank to post your refund amount to your account.
 Weekends and holidays, for example, may extend the time between when your refund leaves the IRS and shows up in your account.

 Reasons your tax refund might be delayed